 The Ph.D. preliminary evaluation process is based on an oral examination and a letter of support from a Major Professor if the result of the oral examination is intermediate.
 Please refer to the Ph.D.
 Degree Requirements for a detailed description of the doctoral preliminary evaluation process.

 Schedule and Application

-If you intend to take the oral examination, please attend the Preparing for the Prelims workshop is on Tuesday, November 22, 2015 at 3:00 pm in 1127 Kemper Hall for instructions on how to register for the exams as well as suggestions on how to prepare.
+If you intend to take the oral examination, please attend the Preparing for the Prelims workshop on Monday, November 6, 2017 at 11:00 am in 1127 Kemper Hall for instructions on how to register for the exams as well as suggestions on how to prepare.
 Please note that, as students taking the exam, you should not discuss the prelim problems with the examiners before or after the exams.
 Specific dates and times will be announced later once we complete the signup process.

 Applications for the preliminary exam are due to the graduate coordinator by 4pm on the first Monday of December.
 The application can be downloaded here: Preliminary Exam Application